tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 **Participants:** Gar, Asher, Aarden. **Absent:** Tarkin, Joe.

-**Travel.** The party travels from Neverwinter by wagon for approx. 2 days, first south along The High Road, then east on Triboar Trail, headed for Barthon's Provisions in Phandalin to deliver supplies.
+**Travel:** The party travels from Neverwinter by wagon for approx. 2 days, first south along The High Road, then east on Triboar Trail, headed for Barthon's Provisions in Phandalin to deliver supplies.
 Their employer, Gundren Rockseeker, and his protector, Sildar Hallwinter, left earlier on another errand.

 Asher and Aarden helm the reins of the oxen pulling the wagon; Gar rides in the wagon with the supplies.
 After brief introductions, Asher & Aarden discuss the escort mission as Gar rummages through the supplies to determine what the group is transporting.

-**Introductions.** Asher is a researcher engrossed in the study of Fey magic.
+**Introductions:** Asher is a researcher engrossed in the study of Fey magic.
 Aarden is tracking down a trio of tribes-people that have gone missing; Gundren's note is his only lead and he's trying to determine the connection.
 Gar has been assigned to escort the supplies on behalf of his blacksmithing guild.

-**#Fail.** Gar discovers ale amongst the wagon's provisions and attempts to imbibe some without being noticed by his companions.
+**#Fail:** Gar discovers ale amongst the wagon's provisions and attempts to imbibe some without being noticed by his companions.
 The attempt fails with both Asher & Aaden staring at him in disbelief; Gar persists as if he'd gone unnoticed.

-**Investigation.** The party reaches a 3-way intersection.
+**Investigation:** The party reaches a 3-way intersection.
 West returns to the city-state of Neverwinter; east continues to Phandalin; and south to Leilon.
 Two dead horses block the path to Phandalin.
 The party maneuvers the wagon off to the side of the road and disembark to investigate.
 Several feet before the horses, splintered planks serve as a makeshift bridge for a tiny brook that passes by the intersection.
 Trees line both sides of the bridge, obscuring any sign of the impending goblin ambush.

-**Combat.** Four goblins ambush the party with surprise.
+**Combat Encounter:** Four goblins ambush the party with surprise.
 Gar is flanked by two goblins and takes 3/4 damage from both.
 Asher moves out of melee range and manages to cast Sleep on the other two.
 Aarden tries to repeatedly Sharpshoot from range and misses 3x.
 Gar breaks into a rage with his greataxe, cleaving both of his attackers; the latter goblin is severed viscerally.
 Asher vaporizes the third with an Eldritch blast, covering Gar in its remains.
 Aarden uses hemp rope to restrain the final sleeping goblin for interrogation.

-**Interrogation.** Intimidated by Gar, the goblin divulges his name is Krag.
+**Interrogation:** Intimidated by Gar, the goblin divulges his name is Krag.
 Aarden meanwhile is in a fit, abusing his bow, over its dreadful aim throughout the encounter.

 Krag says the horses were killed in an earlier ambush by other members of his tribe, the Cragmaws.
 A dwarf and human were captured and taken to the tribal chief, a bugbear named Klarg.